mtimoxenko/git-n-go/README.md

 For more usage options or detailed instructions, see the full usage guide or use `gitngo --help`.

+## New Feature: Random Default Commit Messages

+When you run `gitngo` without specifying a commit message, it now selects a fun and original default message at random.
+This adds an element of surprise and delight, making each commit unique without the need to think of a message on the spot.

 ## Usage

 To use the script, run `gitngo` from the command line in your Git repository.
-This will add all changes, commit them with a message `default commit msg by [gitngo]`, and then push to the `main` branch of the remote repository named `origin`.
+This will add all changes, commit them with a random default message, and then push to the `main` branch of the remote repository named `origin`.

 1. **Without Arguments:**
    - Usage: `gitngo`
-   - This will add all changes (tracked and untracked files) in the repository and commit them with a default message `default commit msg by [gitngo]`, and then push to the `main` branch of the remote repository named `origin`.
+   - This will add all changes (tracked and untracked files) in the repository and commit them with a random default message, and then push to the `main` branch of the remote repository named `origin`.

 2. **Specify File or Directory:**
    - Usage: `gitngo [file_path]`
    - Replace `[file_path]` with the path to the specific file or directory you want to add.
-This will commit these changes with the default commit message and push them.
+This will commit these changes with the specified or a random default commit message and push them.

 3. **Specify File and Commit Message:**
    - Usage: `gitngo [file_path] [commit message]`